What are My Rare Coins or

 Southgate Coins is here to Help

-If you would like more information (which there is plenty of) about any topic discussed here, please call us at Southgate Coins in Reno, NV at (775) 322-4455, Monday through Saturday during normal business hours (PST).
-If you are in our area, please stop by our store.
+If you would like more information (which there is plenty of) about any topic discussed here, please email Southgate Coins in Reno, NV on our contact page.
+If you are in our area, we can arrange to meet you in the privacy of our bank's conference office .
 We are here to help you in determining the value of anything mentioned on this page.
 Written appraisals are available.
 The fees vary depending on the size of the collection or accumulation.